JuliaGraphics/ColorSchemeTools.jl/docs/src/makingschemes.md

         "gradient", "red to green 15")
 ```

-The ColorSchemeTools function `make_colorscheme()` lets you build more elaborate schemes.
+The ColorSchemeTools function `make_colorscheme()` lets you build more elaborate colorschemes.

 You can supply the color specifications using different methods, depending on the arguments you supply: